 Dropoff After 10 Days?
 The dot for the first 10 days is slightly higher than the later days, which suggests a dropoff after 10 days.
 However, I think that is not the case.
 In the first 10 days, Gus was still learning how to use the particle counter, and he failed to set it properly or get a good baseline reading on four of the days, so we couldn’t calculate effectiveness.
 That means the estimate for the first 10 days is less reliable.

 What’s Going on at Day 30?
 The third datapoint (days 21-30) is the lowest.
 That is probably because the outdoor air was particularly bad in Beijing during that time.
 The numbers rebound slightly during the next 20 days.

 Why HEPAs get better with age (to a point).
 Many people have the intuition that filters get worse over time, but HEPA filters actually get better at removing particles.
 That’s because the more you use it, the more particles fill up the pores in the HEPA, and it becomes harder for particles to get through.

 The problem is that it also becomes harder for clean air to get through.
 So eventually, the HEPA will get so full of particles that it won’t let enough air through.
 That’s how the HEPA eventually dies.

-Raw Data: The file is too large to display all of the raw data here, so I’m making it downloadable from my University of Virginia homepage (click here to download).
+Raw Data: The file is too large to display all of the raw data here, so I’m making it downloadable from my personal site (click here to download).